rahmed31/POS-Tagger/README.md

 # Enhancing the POS Tagger
 Though utilizing a hidden Markov model in conjunction with the Viterbi algorithm can produce tagging results with approximately 50-70% accuracy on a test corpus, this is still well below the human agreement upper bound of 97% for POS tagging.
 To be able to approach a higher accuracy rate for POS tagging, two additional features are utitlized to enhance my POS tagging model.
 These features are detailed below:

-## Deleted Interpolation
+### Deleted Interpolation

 Normally, transition probabilities are calculated using Equation 5 above.
 However, these counts may result in a returned value of zero using a training corpus which erroneously predicts that a given tag sequence will never occur at all.
-A common, effective remedy to this division by zero error is to estimate a trigram transition probability by aggregating weaker, yet more robust estimators such as bigram and unigram probabilities.
+A common, effective solution to this division by zero error is to estimate a trigram transition probability by aggregating weaker, yet more robust estimators such as bigram and unigram probabilities.
 For instance, assume we have never seen the tag sequence `DT NNS VB` in a training corpus, so the trigram transition probability *P*(*VB* ∣ *DT*,*NNS*) = 0 but it may still be possible to compute the bigram transition probability *P*(*VB* | *NNS*) as well as the unigram probability *P*(*VB*).

 More generally, the maximum likelihood estimates of the following transition probabilities can be computed using counts from a training corpus and subsequenty setting them to zero if the denominator happens to be zero: